Note: blog post updated September 2019

 After the Conference: Follow-up

 - Yes, you have work to do and emails to respond to.
 But try to put down your phone and close your laptop and connect with your peers while in Springfield.
-Take advantage of networking opportunities - longer breaks, Monday night dinner at the Springfield History Museum, and less formal Grab ‘n Gab sessions - to implement your pre-conference networking plan!
+Take advantage of networking opportunities - longer breaks, Sunday night JCamp After Dark, Monday night dinner at the Basketball Hall of Fame, and less formal Grab ‘n Gab sessions - to implement your pre-conference networking plan!

 - Review the tips and ideas you gathered during the conference and plan how to use that information over the next year.